 This formulation can be seen as a well-known NP-hard problem, a multi-dimensional knapsack problem.
 Since we can reduce it to our resource allocation problem in polynomial time, it follows that it is also NP-hard.
 Given the NP-hard nature of the resource allocation problem, finding an exact solution in polynomial time is computationally infeasible for large-scale networks.

-The system model is constrained by limited resources such as \ac{UE} or \ac{RU} and slice power and fronthaul capacity, preventing the aggregate throughput from exceeding its optimal value.
+The system model is constrained by limited resources, such as \ac{UE} or \ac{RU}, and slice power and fronthaul capacity, which prevents the aggregate throughput from exceeding its optimal value.
 This ensures that the objective function, representing aggregate throughput, has an upper bound and cannot increase infinitely.
 As a result, the algorithm used to solve the system will converge to an optimal solution.
-If the objective function is a strictly ascending function concerning the number of iterations, it will converge to its global optimum.
-The algorithm will converge to a local optimum if it is a non-monotonically ascending function.
+If the objective function is a strictly increasing function concerning the number of iterations, it will converge to its global optimum.
+The algorithm will converge to a local optimum if the function is non-monotonically ascending.
 This guarantees the stability and convergence of the system model within the feasible region.